Device management

 - Find the Shelly IP in your router and open its web UI (e.g. http://192.168.1.123)

-- Enable MQTT and enter Optimaatti credentials
+- Enable the connection and enter the connection details from Optimaatti

 - Save and wait for the device to appear in Optimaatti Devices view

-Where do I find MQTT credentials?
+Where do I find connection details?

 Shortcut: I just want one device to appear quickly

-- Open the MQTT details in Optimaatti.
+- Open the connection details in Optimaatti.

 - Paste the values and save.